 Task accomplishment was influenced most by diagonal communication.
-The results supported that communication with colleagues in other work units enhances cooperation and collaboration (Bateman, Snell, and Konopaske, 2016), hence, resulted in higher task accomplishment.
-Communication across the work units led to better coordination of resources and efforts, hence, a team could attain task accomplishment more than horizontal and vertical communication patterns.
-Personnel in different levels and work units might possess viewpoints and information as well as work experience which can assist the work of each other.
-However, working with colleagues in other work units and hierarchical levels might face diversity problems and some conflicts, hence the effects on satisfaction and team maintenance were lower than utilizing horizontal communication patterns.
+The results supported that communication to colleagues in other work units enhances the cooperation and collaboration (Bateman, Snell, and Konopaske, 2016), hence, resulted in higher task accomplishment.
+Communication across the work units led to better coordination of resources and efforts, hence, team could attain task accomplishment more than horizontal and vertical communication patterns.
+Personnel in different level and work unit might possess viewpoints and information as well as work experience which can assist the work of each other.
+However, working with colleagues in other work units and hierarchical levels might face diversity problems and some conflicts, hence the effects on satisfaction and team maintenance were lower than utilizing horizontal communication pattern.

-Vertical communication has the second-highest effect on task accomplishment.
+Vertical communication has the second highest effect on task accomplishment.
 Probably upward and downward communication helped to relay task-wise information appropriately.
-Personnel in direct higher positions have more knowledge and experience in the work area so they could instruct and supervise to make the accomplishment of the work.
-Folkman (2016) confirmed that a leader's communication affected the performance of the team.
-Tasks became clear through this pattern of communication so the person could perform the tasks well.
-Yrle, Hartman, and Galle (2002) explained that communication supported and enhances leaders' and subordinates' relationships.
-Contradicting to a horizontal pattern which yielded the highest effects on satisfaction and team maintenance, the vertical pattern yielded the lowest positive influences on satisfaction and team maintenance.
+Personnel in direct higher position have more knowledge and experience in the work area so they could instruct and supervise to make the accomplishment of the work.
+Folkman (2016) confirmed that leader's communication had an effect on performance of the team.
+Tasks became clear through this pattern of communication so the personnel could perform the tasks well.
+Yrle, Hartman, and Galle (2002) explained that communication supported and enhances leaders and subordinates' relationship.
+Contradicting to horizontal pattern which yielded highest effects on satisfaction and team maintenance, vertical pattern yielded lowest positive influences on satisfaction and team maintenance.
 It was likely that vertical communication prohibited the relationship between colleagues in the same team and with others.
-Hence, it could not generate the spirit of a team through satisfaction and maintenance.
-Moreover, vertical communication might be against the objectives towards integration and collaboration of work with others.
+Hence, it could not generate the spirit of team through satisfaction and maintenance.
+Moreover, vertical communication might be against the objectives towards an integration and collaboration of work with others.